 A games room with a table football, board-games, books, DVDs, a wood-burning stove, a comfy sofa and a flat screen 3D smart TV will keep the young at heart entertained, whilst those requiring quieter moments can rest in the sumptuous drawing room upstairs with a view over the beach, before all gathering for dinner in the dining room.

 The nine bedrooms are welcoming and exceptionally comfortable, with crisp white linen over memory foam mattresses.

-The north West of Scotland, is the furthest point of Scotland and rewards those that make the journey.
-With impressive beaches, hills and vast open spaces, it is exactly the image of Scotland that is imagined in advance.
+Balnakeil is on the North West tip of Scotland, and while it may be a long trip for some, it rewards those that make the journey.
+With impressive beaches, hills and vast open spaces, it is just how you imagined the Highlands to be and more.

-For golfers, the Durness nine- hole course is the most westerly on the mainland.
+For golfers, the Durness nine- hole course is the most Westerly course on the mainland.

-It’s an attractive walk to Durness (1 mile) to find the shop, pub and petrol station, stop by the Craft village on the way and peruse the local arts and crafts on offer, or buy some scrumptious chocolate at the well known Chocolate Factory.
+It’s an attractive walk to Durness (1 mile) to find the shop, pub and petrol station.
+Stop off at the Balnakeil Craft village on the way and peruse the local arts and crafts on offer, or buy some scrumptious chocolate at the well-known Cocoa Mountain Chocolate Factory.

 "We would gladly come again.

 and really worth a visit."